-Most areas have a Local LARIA Chair, and we would encourage all members to support them in any way they can.
+Most areas have a Regional Representative, and we would encourage all members to support them in any way they can.
 This might be a couple of hours of time to help, or more substantial support of the local group.
 This could include stepping forward and helping to lead the group itself.
 Whatever you can offer we can guarantee it would be welcomed by your local group and local members.
-If you are interested in helping you can contact either your Local LARIA Chair or the LARIA Chair (email@example.com).
+If you are interested in helping you can contact either your Local LARIA Representative or firstname.lastname@example.org.

 Local LARIA groups are currently arranged based on country and region within England (Scotland, Wales, North East, North West, Yorkshire and the Humber, East Midlands, West Midlands, London, South East, East of England, South West).
 We are open to suggestions for other configurations of local groups if it benefits members, for examples helps with travel.
 LARIA also does not want to duplicate existing networking groups so it could be that the local LARIA group works in partnership with others.

-- * Be a point of contact for all LARIA members in your area
+- * Leading the Local LARIA activity and be a point of contact for LARIA members in your area

 - * Maintain contact with local members